osklunds/ImageResizer/README.md

 # ImageResizer

-A Java tool for synchronizing and compressing images between two folders.
+This is a Java tool for mapping/synchronizing a folder hierarchy into a new folder hierarchy with the following properties:
+- Only images and videos are kept
+- The exif date of images are prepended to their filename
+- The images gets down-scaled and compressed

 **Note** This program is still in progress.